AnthonyWendy/AnthonyWendy/README.md

 # Hi, welcome my profile

-My name is Anthony and i'm on way to becoming a fullstack programmer.
-I am a technology enthusiast, especially when it comes to A.I., and for anime, because every developer is a nerd inside.
+My name is Anthony and i'm on way to become a fullstack developer.
+I'm a technology enthusiast, especially when it comes to A.I., and for anime, because every developer is a nerd inside.

 #